mttgdd/openfabmap-python3/README.md

 This repository was initially forked from [openfabmap-python](<https://github.com/jskinn/openfabmap-python>) but pybind11 was selected to replace [boost-python](https://github.com/boostorg/python) due to Python2 reaching [end of life](https://legacy.python.org/dev/peps/pep-0373/).

+A stretch goal for this project is to permit complete insertion capability for the FAB-MAP API and to allow point features computed from non-openCV scripting environments to populate the bag-of-words framework.
+These point features may simply be pure language implementations (prototyping) or even learned using one of the multitude of ML frameworks available in Python.
+A simple example may be using features at a layer in the network described in [Discriminative Learning of Deep Convolutional Feature Point Descriptors](https://icwww.epfl.ch/~trulls/pdf/iccv-2015-deepdesc.pdf).

 # Requirements

 The major requirement is: